Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: DISCUSSION

 \section{DISCUSSION}

 Across both tasks and all gravity levels, the power-optimized reward led to more power-efficient and qualitatively better policies than the baseline reward.
 Without gravity scaling, the power-optimized reward set does not scale well to other gravity levels, as it leads to erratic behavior, for example, very large and fast leg motions, when retraining for low gravity.
 The gravity scaling produces functional policies with the power-optimized reward set across all gravity levels.
 Furthermore, these rescaled policies are generally very power-efficient.
-The improved power efficiency is mainly due to the high base position, which means the legs are close to the singularity and require less torque to support the base.
+The improved power efficiency is mainly due to the high base position, which means the legs are close to the singularity and require less torque to support the base~\cite{kolvenbach2021martianslopes}.
 In the Super-Earth case, the non-scaled power-optimized reward outperformed the gravity-scaled power-optimized reward.
 Based on this result, the scaling law should be revisited and tested across a wider range of gravity environments.
 Scaling affected the baseline policies less than the power-optimized policies.
 However, the baseline policies were also generally less efficient.
-For each gravity and task, the best power-optimized policy outperformed the best baseline policy in qualitative and quantitative evaluations. \\ In the real-world experiments, the power-optimized locomotion policy consumed less power than the baseline policy, which aligns with the simulation results.
-The relative difference between baseline and power-optimized was 23 \% in Earth gravity and 36 \% in the lunar test setup. \\ We note that the standby power consumption of the robot due to the onboard computer, router, and motor controllers is six times larger than the power consumption of the efficient lunar locomotion policy.
-This relation shows that for a lunar mission with a legged robot, we need to optimize not only the control policy for power efficiency but also all onboard systems, especially the motor controllers. \\ The passive spring-loaded test setup allowed us to validate the lunar gravity policies on the real robot.
-While the policies transferred successfully and the behavior is visually comparable between the simulation and the real robot, additional work is needed to reduce the horizontal disturbance force.
-Furthermore, a tuning mechanism to match the offload force to the robot would be beneficial.
+For each gravity and task, the best power-optimized policy outperformed the best baseline policy in qualitative and quantitative evaluations.

+In the real-world experiments, the power-optimized locomotion policy consumed less power than the baseline policy, which aligns with the simulation results.
+The relative difference between baseline and power-optimized was 23 \% in Earth gravity and 36 \% in the lunar test setup.

+We note that the standby power consumption of the robot due to the onboard computer, router, and motor controllers is six times larger than the power consumption of the efficient lunar locomotion policy.
+This relation shows that for a lunar mission with a legged robot, we need to optimize not only the control policy for power efficiency but also all onboard systems, especially the motor controllers.